How to really address problem emergency responders

 As the instructor talked in more detail about managing discipline, I never heard any discussion of searching for root cause.
 Why did this driver keep backing into things?
 There are a number of possibilities.
-The person:
+Perhaps the member:

-- Doesn't care that they cause damage and may even be doing it intentionally.
+- Doesn't care about potential damage and may even be acting intentionally

-Each of these underlying causes could result in someone having repeated accidents with a fire truck.
-But the appropriate remedy for someone who lacks technical skills is very different from what needs to happen if someone is deliberately damaging fire equipment.
+Each of these underlying causes could result in someone having repeated accidents with apparatus.
+But the appropriate remedy for someone who lacks technical skills is very different from what needs to happen if someone is deliberately damaging equipment.

-If you don't know what is causing a problem, then finding an appropriate remedy for that problem will just be luck.
+If you don't know what is causing a problem, then finding an appropriate remedy for that problem relies on luck.
 Progressive discipline is an appropriate remedy for some problems.
 But if it is not working, the officer in charge must look elsewhere for a solution.

 That may be true for a few people.
 But it is certainly not true for the majority.

 True accidents sometimes happen.
 And everyone makes mistakes.
 However, if someone feels that any mistake made will result in shame and discipline, rather than an opportunity to learn, that paramedic is likely to feel fear, intimidation or anger – all of which are likely to contribute to the bad outcome recurring.